Brainwashing and Depersonalisation to comply with the "rules" within an Australian Magdalene Laundry

 standing at the window in a daze.
 I know now I was drugged and that was the reason for my dissociation.

 As soon as I had seen the baby I was told to pack my things and was sent straight back to the home.
-On arrival
+On

-laundry where I was to do some work until it was time for tea.
+to the laundry where I was to do some work until it was time for tea.

 The next six weeks I spent in a dream like trance.
 I had not had any visitors for almost four months nor